Chamber Music for the Hell of It

-Often, harmonie ensembles were led by musician-servants (“kapellmeister” or “leibkammerdiener”) who also provided fresh compositions for the group.
+Often, harmonie ensembles were led by a musician-servant (“kapellmeister” or “leibkammerdiener”) who also provided fresh compositions for the group.
 Triebensee, Wendt (oboists) and Heidenreich (clarinetist) were the most prominent.
 They also arranged popular operas of the day for the wind ensembles.
-Even Mozart, who composed the two greatest works for harmonie (the Serenades in Eb Major and C Minor), wrote of the need to transcribe his own opera, “The Abduction from the Seraglio,” for harmonie before someone else did and enjoyed the profit (letter of 20 July 1782).
+Even Mozart, who composed the two greatest works for harmonie (the Serenades in Eb Major and C Minor), wrote of the need to transcribe his own opera, “The Abduction from the Seraglio,” for harmonie before someone else did and enjoyed the profits (letter of 20 July 1782).
 As it turns out, it is not certain that Mozart ever made the transcription (it doesn’t seem to have survived, if he did), but Wendt ‘s version exists, and all the other major Mozart operas are available today in harmonie transcriptions by either Wendt, Triebensee or Heidenreich.

 Again, it was Mozart who wrote an on-stage harmonie into the dinner scene finale of “Don Giovanni.”
 The band plays opera transcriptions, of course, including one from Mozart’s own “Marriage of Figaro.”
 Other composers who helped build the harmonie literature include Haydn, Beethoven, Schubert and Franz Krommer

 The Napoleonic wars marked the end of the harmonie craze.
 Middle European royalty could no long afford to employ large-scale wind bands in their courts.
-While composing for wind octet continued well after 1804, the level of output declined dramatically, and the era of harmonie was over by 1840.
+While composing for wind octet continued well after 1804, the level of output declined dramatically, and the golden era of harmonie was over by 1840.